-A. Application Process and Selection of Participants:

-Businesses seeking assistance will be required to:
+- A. Application Process and Selection of Participants: Businesses seeking assistance will be required to: - 1.
+Complete an application which may be obtained from the Grand Island Area Economic Development Corporation the GIAEDC-or the City of Grand Island.

-- 1. Complete an application which may be obtained from the Grand Island Area Economic Development Corporation or the City of Grand Island. - 2.
-Submit the completed application together with all information as set out below to the Grand Island Area Economic Development Corporation or the City of Grand Island.
+- 2. Submit the completed application together with all information as set out below to the Grand Island Area Economic Development Corporation the GIAEDC or the City of Grand Island.
 Following review by the Economic Development Corporation Executive Board and Citizens' Advisory Review Committee, an overview of the proposed application for assistance will be forwarded by the Citizens' Advisory Review Committee to the Mayor and City Council.
-The overview shall contain sufficient information in order for the elected officials to make an informed decision yet maintain confidentiality of information that, if released, could cause harm to such business or give unfair advantage to competitors.
+The GIAEDC Grand Island Area Economic Development Board of Trustee's Directors will review, along with the Program Administrator, the application and supporting information.
+The board will make a determination: a) as to the eligibility illegibility of the project application and organization making the application b) verify the accuracy of the information provided c) take board action as to deny the application and proposed agreement or forward it to the City Council the Citizen Review Committee to approve or deny the application and proposed agreement or forward it to the City Council for action. to deny the application and proposed agreement or forward it to the City Council for action.
+An overview of the proposed project application shall contain sufficient information in order for the elected officials to make an informed decision yet maintain confidentiality of information that, if released, could cause harm to such business or give unfair advantage to competitors.
 The City Council will approve or deny the application. - 3.
-The Community Projects Director, as Program Administrator, will coordinate with the Economic Development President to notify any applicant whose application is not approved.
-Such applicant may request in writing that the application, with the recommendation not to approve, be forwarded to the City Council for reconsideration.
+The Community Projects Director, as Program Administrator, will coordinate with the Economic Development_GIAEDC President to notify any applicant whose application is not approved.
+Such applicant may request in writing that the application, with the recommendation not to approve, be forwarded to the City Council for re-consideration.